| [This item

 conservatism, Lord Aberdeen, minister for foreign affairs in Sir Robert

 Peel’s administration.
+Such is

 the writer.
 He begins by contradicting the “general impression